Cavaire3D/yesVNC/README.md

 - Python 3 (for noVNC)
 - wayvnc
 - Xvfb (for headless X11 displays)
-- weston or other Wayland compositor
+- Hyprland or other wlroots compatible Wayland compositor
 - SSH client

 ## License